kuskoman/swapp/README.md

 Yes, I know that word *specie* does not exists.
 I just needed a name to distinguish it from indexing endpoint, so I had to be creative.

+### Authorization

+This app uses authentication logic built nearly from scratch.
+I decided to use this aproach because

+1. Its fun
+2. I consider it safe
+3. I don't have any node library which I trust

+Auth flow works like this:

+1. User provides email and password.
+Email is saved to database with password hashed using bcrypt
+2. Server generates session identifier, key, and key hash (in this case using pretty weak md5).
+3. Server saves key hash with session identifier and user id to Redis db.
+4. User recives key and session identifier.
+The key is no longer stored in server.
+5. User sends request with key and session identifier received in previous step.
+6. Server finds session data using session identifier and compares hashes.
+7. If both hashes are the same returns user id to application context.

+This flow gives application maintainer additional time to enforce password change and session reset in case of leaked databases.
+I am pretty sure there are good field-tested implementations of this alghoritm in JS/TS, however as I said, I currently don't have them in my "toolbox".